agathis-project/salix-arctica/README.md

 - strong preference for devices with full datasheet and free online support.

-- root target size excluding connectors: 85 square mm.
+- root target size excluding connectors: a square with side of 85mm.

 - trunk connector using controlled impedance technology to support speeds higher than 5Gbps per differential line.